-Yesterday’s tip was about the Better Business Bureau (BBB) advice for avoiding vacation rental scams.
+I recently wrote about the Better Business Bureau’s (BBB) advice for avoiding vacation rental scams.
 Since that was so popular, I’m following up with tips for not getting scammed when staying at a hotel or motel.
+RELATED: Shocking Hidden Camera Video Will Make You Think Twice About Having Your Hotel Room Cleaned

 These days, scammers are really getting smart and hard to catch thanks to technology.
 When staying at a hotel, there are several techniques the bad guys use to try and get your credit card or worse, your debit card information.
 First of all, always pay by credit card so you’re protected.
 Using a debit card is the same as cash.